 Lord Tweedmouth started his breeding program by crossing a yellow-colored retriever named Nous with a Tweed Water Spaniel named Belle.
 The Tweed Water Spaniel, now extinct, was known for its excellent retrieving abilities and curly, liver-colored coat.
 The offspring of Nous and Belle were subsequently bred with other retrievers, Irish Setters, and possibly Bloodhounds to refine the breed further.

 Over time, the Golden Retriever breed developed, with its friendly temperament, intelligence, and strong retrieving instincts.
 The coat color of Golden Retrievers has always had some variation, ranging from light golden to dark golden shades.
-The Red Golden Retriever, with its dark red or mahogany coat, is simply a variation within the breed, likely influenced by the genes from the Irish Setter and other breeds involved in the development of the Golden Retriever.
+The dark Golden Retriever, with its rich red or mahogany coat, is simply a variation within the Golden Retriever breed, likely influenced by the genes from the Irish Setter and other breeds involved in the development of the Golden Retriever.

 Differences of the Red Golden Retriever

-Apart from the coat color, Red Golden Retrievers share the same breed characteristics and temperament as other Golden Retrievers:
+Apart from the coat color, the dark Golden Retriever can share the same breed characteristics and temperament as other Golden Retrievers:

-Temperament: Red Golden Retrievers, like all Golden Retrievers, are known for their friendly, affectionate, and eager-to-please nature.
+Temperament: These Golden Retrievers, like all Golden Retrievers, are known for their friendly, affectionate, and eager-to-please nature.
 They are great with children and other pets, making them excellent family companions.

 Intelligence and Trainability: Golden Retrievers are highly intelligent and easily trainable.
 They excel in various dog sports and activities, such as obedience, agility, and search and rescue work.

-Exercise and Energy Level: Red Golden Retrievers have a moderate to high energy level and require regular exercise to maintain their physical and mental well-being.
+Exercise and Energy Level: Like other Golden Retrievers, they have a moderate to high energy level and require regular exercise to maintain their physical and mental well-being.

-Grooming: All Golden Retrievers, including the Red Golden Retriever, have a double coat that requires regular grooming to reduce shedding and maintain a healthy coat and skin.
+Grooming: All Golden Retrievers, including the dark Golden Retriever, have a double coat that requires regular grooming to reduce shedding and maintain a healthy coat and skin.

-Health Concerns: Red Golden Retrievers are prone to the same health issues as other Golden Retrievers, including hip dysplasia, elbow dysplasia, and certain types of cancer.
+Health Concerns: Golden Retrievers are prone to the same health issues as other Golden Retriever colors, including hip dysplasia, elbow dysplasia, and certain types of cancer.
 Regular veterinary check-ups, a healthy diet, and proper exercise can help maintain their overall well-being.
 Coat color doesn't impact health or longevity.
 Instead, the lifespan of your pet depends a lot on its ancestry.

 You can read more about Golden Retriever lifespan here.